 If you plan to work from the road, having a WeBoost antenna will greatly increase your range of cell service.
 The external antenna amplifies the cell signal and relays it to the antenna in your van.

-Though you can’t amplify a signal when there is none, having a booster can be the difference between struggling with signal to having workable service which comes in handy for digital nomads like us.
+Though you can’t amplify a signal when there is none, having a booster can be the difference between struggling with a signal to having workable service which comes in handy for digital nomads like us.

 11. Phone Mount